Company Formation in Croatia

 j.d.o.o.
 (Jednostavno društvo s ograničenom odgovornošću)

 Simplified limited liability company.
-An ideal option for small businesses and startups.
-The minimum share capital is just EUR 1.
-May be founded by a maximum of three participants.
-Once certain thresholds are reached, the company is converted into a standard d.o.o.
+An option for small businesses and startups.
+The minimum share capital is from EUR 1 (up to EUR 2,500).
+May be founded by a maximum of five participants with one director.
+Once the capital reaches EUR 2,500, the company is converted into a standard d.o.o.

 Branch of a foreign company